Exodus cryptocurrency wallet review

-There’s a lot of hype surrounding bitcoin wallet newcomer Exodus.
-A versatile design and multi-currency features suggest the new kid on the block is here to stay.
+There’s a lot of hype surrounding bitcoin wallet newcomer Exodus, with its versatile design and multi-currency features.

 What is Exodus?

-Exodus is a highly ambitious desktop wallet designed to give you complete control over your cryptocurrency assets.
+Exodus is a desktop wallet designed to give you complete control over your cryptocurrency assets.

 For starters, it’s the first desktop wallet that offers full compatibility with ShapeShift – a popular instant cryptocurrency exchange supporting dozens of tokens.
 This means Exodus users have access to nearly a dozen cryptocurrencies.

 Like other desktop wallets, Exodus stores cryptocurrency assets directly on your machine.
 Because Exodus is a lite wallet, you never have to download the whole blockchain to your computer.

 Exodus’ biggest claim to fame is its intuitive, user-friendly platform.
 The Exodus desktop wallet aims to give you all the bells and whistles to control an entire cryptocurrency portfolio, but it’s designed for people who have never actually used an exchange.

 - Windows (64-bit), Mac OS and Linux.
 Users can also join the Exodus Movement on Slack, a popular messaging platform.